 He is the proprietor of Hematite Press and Wages of Fear, small presses that publishes illustrated limited editions of modern texts, with each copy in an original design binding.

-He has taught bookbinding and conservation workshops at venues across the country including:
+He has taught bookbinding and conservation workshops at many venues including:

 Paper and Book Intensive